stephansturges/WALDO/Readme.md

 RUN THE MODELS USING THE BOILERPLATE CODE IN /playground:

 1. To run on video:
-put one or multiple .mp4 files in the ./input_vids subfolder, and then run:
+put one or multiple .mp4 files in the ./input_vids subfolder, and copy one or more .onnx model files to the /playground folder, ALL of the videos in the ./input_vids folder will be processed with EACH of the .onnx files that you put in the ./playground folder (useful for comparison of models!)

+...and then run:

 python3 run_local_onnx_on_videos.py